barriedirk/exercise-how-to-deploy-npm-package/readme.md

 ```

-note: files indicate the files that should be sent to npm
+note: files:[ "dist" ] indicate the files that should be sent to npm

 {